Tumor growth with a necrotic core as an obstacle problem in pressure: Introduction

 Hence, it is not only mathematically interesting to characterize the incompressible limit allowing $G<0$, but also scientifically meaningful as it can give a description of the necrotic core in this modeling framework.
 In this direction, the traveling wave solution of the limit model is studied in \cite{perthame2014traveling} and the incompressible limit has been rigorously derived and studied in \cite{david:hal-02515263,guillen2020heleshaw}.
 Notably, for the characterization of $p$, \cite{guillen2020heleshaw} draws an interesting link to {obstacle problems}.

 Inspired by previous works, to better understand the necrotic core, here we propose and study a free boundary model directly.
 Our model consists of four components: the evolving domain $\Omega(t)$ for the tumor bulk, the pressure $p$, the nutrient concentration $c$, and the cell density $n$.
 The key distinctive feature lies in the characterization of $p$.
-At each time $t$, instead of solving the Possion equation \eqref{eq:p-Possion}, $p$ solves an \textit{obstacle problem} on the domain $\Omega(t)$, that is Then by definition $p\geq 0$, as it is the minimizer among a family of non-negative functions.
+At each time $t$ with given domain $\Omega(t)$ and $c(x,t)$, instead of solving the Possion equation \eqref{eq:p-Possion}, $p$ solves an \textit{obstacle problem}, that is Then by definition $p\geq 0$, as it is the minimizer among a family of non-negative functions.
 Note that without the non-negative constraint on $u$, the obstacle problem \eqref{minimization-ob} becomes the variational characterization of the Possion equation \eqref{eq:p-Possion}.
 See Figure \ref{fig:1} for a comparison of the profiles of two solutions.

 Given a solution $p$ to \eqref{minimization-ob}, we can divide $\Omega(t)$ into two parts as In the classical theory of obstacle problems (see e.g. \cite[Chapter 1]{MR1009785}), $\Lambda(t)$ is called the coincidence set, as in it $p$ coincides with zero.
 And $N(t)$ is called the non-coincidence set.